Regularized Modified BPDN for Noisy Sparse Reconstruction with Partial Erroneous Support and Signal Value Knowledge: Regularized Modified-BPDN (Reg-mod-BPDN)

 In Algorithm \ref{recursivealgo}, we should reiterate that for support estimation, we need to use a threshold $\rho > 0$.
 The threshold should be large enough so that most elements of $\Delta_{e,t}:=T \setminus N_{t} = \Nhat_{t-1} \setminus N_t$ do not get detected into the support.

-To address an important concern of an anonymous reviewer, we briefly explain here why reg-mod-BPDN will be stable by describing our result from \cite{regmodBPDNstability}.
-By ``stable", we mean that the reconstruction error and the support estimation errors remain bounded by a time-invariant and small value at all times.
-In \cite{regmodBPDNstability}, we showed the following for the constrained version of reg-mod-BPDN (but the same ideas apply to reg-mod-BPDN also).
-If (i) $\rho$ is large enough (so that $\Nhat_t$ does not falsely detect any element that got removed from $N_t$); (ii) the newly added elements to the current support, $N_t$, either get added at a large enough value to get detected immediately, or within a finite delay their magnitude becomes large enough to get detected; and (iii) the matrix $A$ satisfies certain restricted isometry property (RIP) \cite{decodinglp} conditions (for a given support size and support change size); then reg-mod-BPDN is stable.
+We briefly discuss here the stability of dynamic reg-mod-BPDN (reconstruction error and support estimation errors bounded by a time-invariant and small value at all times).
+Using an approach similar to that of \cite{regmodBPDNstability}, it should be possible to show the following.
+If (i) $\rho$ is large enough (so that $\Nhat_t$ does not falsely detect any element that got removed from $N_t$); (ii) the newly added elements to the current support, $N_t$, either get added at a large enough value to get detected immediately, or within a finite delay their magnitude becomes large enough to get detected; and (iii) the matrix $A$ satisfies certain conditions (for a given support size and support change size); reg-mod-BPDN will be stable.